-All students will report to the University Hall basement, Room 038 for testing.
+All students will report to the College of Education (CE) room 205 for check in.

-If Undergraduate Studies tests the minimum 100 students by April 12, 2013, winners will be announced on Friday, April 26.
-Winners will be notified via email and/or telephone.
+If Undergraduate Studies tests the minimum 100 students by August 27, winners will be announced on Monday, September 2, 2013.
+Winners will be notified via in person, or by email and/or telephone.

 Students that need to cancel or re-schedule their appointment can contact the Testing Office at 909-537-5045.